kshk123/hashMap/README.md

 A concurrent thread-safe hash map implemented in C++.

 Anyone can use the hash-map by simply including the header files in the "inc" folder.
+Currently, copy and move of the hash is not supported.

 A main is provided to test the basic scenarios of the hash-map.